Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Introduction

 \subsection{Evolution of RAN architecture towards O-RAN}

-The mobile network infrastructure will be a critical and vital part of the ubiquitous and limitless connectivity vision.
-Mobile network standardizations have made several advancements in mobile network architectures to achieve this goal in the past few years.
-The most widely deployed network architecture is distributed RAN (D-RAN).
-In D-RAN architecture, all processing functions for each base station (BS) are co-located with the radio unit (RU) at the BS location \cite{wang2017virtualized}.
+The distributed RAN (D-RAN) is the most widely deployed legacy network architecture, in which all baseband processing functions for each base station (BS) are co-located with the RU at the cell site \cite{wang2017virtualized}.
 This architecture is not scalable, cost-efficient, and, most importantly, is not capable of supporting heterogeneous services efficiently in terms of energy consumption and throughput \cite{alliance2016ngmn}.
-The centralized RAN (C-RAN) architecture was developed to improve the network's energy efficiency and resource utilization.
-In conventional C-RAN, the distributed digital units and associated cooling are moved into a centralized resource pool at a central cloud (CC), leaving behind the RUs at the different cell sites.
-In this architecture, different RUs share the same cooling and site locations.
-Although this architecture is more energy-efficient than D-RAN, each RU has its dedicated processing unit making the processing resources under-utilized when the traffic is unbalanced between cells during peak hours.
+The C-RAN architecture was developed to improve the network's energy efficiency and resource utilization.
+In conventional C-RAN, the baseband processing functions are detached from the RUs at the cell site and moved into a centralized resource pool at a central cloud (CC).
+Although this architecture is more energy-efficient than D-RAN due to centralized cooling, each RU has its dedicated processing unit making the processing resources under-utilized when the traffic is unbalanced between cells during peak hours.